hirokoymj/gcp-study-note/PCA/ExamTopic/Topic1-2.md

 **Question 128**

-- B. Cloud Run and Cloud Bigtable, MamthaSJ
+- B. Cloud Run and Cloud Bigtable.
+59%/ME/MamthaSJ
-- Any correct answer must involve Cloud Bigtable over BigQuery since Bigtable is optimized for heavy write loads
+- Any correct answer must involve Cloud Bigtable over BigQuery since Bigtable is optimized for heavy write loads.
+That leaves B and D. I would suggest B b/c it is lower cost ("The business wants to keep costs low")

 **Compute:**